Celtic68/grbUniformOrdering/WeeklyReflection.md

 Make sure to ask Paula about the hibernate config file when it comes to running unit tests - I had to change the file to point to the test_sample database to get the tests to run.

+I got underway on 9/25 with adding Hibernate to the project after muddling through the week exercise.
+I am planning to get it done 9/26 so I can plow through some jsp work starting 9/27.